cse110-sp21-group19/cse110-sp21-group19/admin/meetings/051321-Week_7_Debrief.md

 - Update for Builders, Testers, and Documentation
   - CI/CD Pipeline
   - Jest
-    - Load testing - 50 people (expect less, prepare for more)
+    - Load testing - 50 people (expect less, prepare for more) - [Rail](https://web.dev/rail/)
   - JSDocs
-- Schedule for review + retrospective meeting
+- Schedule for review (This is what I did and I think it's pretty cool) + retrospective (How did we do and how do we do better?) meeting
+  - Saturday, Monday, Tuesday

 ### Attendees